 - More expensive

-It could be very expensive to obtain primary data collection because the marketer or the research team has to start from the beginning.
+It could be very expensive to obtain primary data collection methods because the marketer or the research team has to start from the beginning.
 It means they have to follow the whole study procedure, organizing materials, process and etc.

 It is a matter of a lot of time to conduct the research from the beginning to the end.
 Often it is much longer in comparison with the time needed to collect secondary data.